paulscherrerinstitute/ecmccfg/hardware/Technosoft_slaves/config/EoE/README.md

 # EoE support
-Note: This is WIP to try to configure Technosoft slaves over EoE instaed of RS232.
+Note: This is WIP to try to configure Technosoft slaves over EoE (Ethernet over EtherCAT) instaed of RS232.

 ## Etherlab master